arsenii-stefanov/ansible-prometheus/README.md

 ## Components

-* Prometheus (monitoring server - scrapes mertics from remote exporters/agents exposing metrics via HTTP)
+* `Prometheus` (monitoring server - scrapes mertics from remote exporters/agents exposing metrics via HTTP)

-* Alertmanager (alerting server created by Prometheus Authors - recieves alerts from Prometheus via an HTTP API according to rules)
+* `Alertmanager` (alerting server created by Prometheus Authors - recieves alerts from Prometheus via an HTTP API according to rules)

-* Consul (service discovery - usually, used for static servers)
+* `Consul` (service discovery - usually, used for static servers)

-* Grafana (visualization - JSON dashboards that query Prometheus periodically)
+* `Grafana` (visualization - JSON dashboards that query Prometheus periodically)

-* Blackbox Exporter (pinger, HTTP checker - you might want to have several exporters like this located in different regions)
+* `Blackbox Exporter` (pinger, HTTP checker - you might want to have several exporters like this located in different regions)

-* Domain Exporter (domain expiration checker)
+* `Domain Exporter` (domain expiration checker)

-# Intro
+## Intro

 > {{ playbook_dir }} is a default Ansible variable.
 This is where you keep your playbooks, variables, config files and templates

 > Ansible roles you install with Ansible-Galaxy can be stored elsewhere.
-I used this variable to give you a better understanding

-> of where all these files should be stored
+I used this variable to give you a better understanding of where all these files should be stored

-## Config example with a minimum set of parameters required to set up a server Prometheus
+## Config example with a minimum set of parameters required to set up a Prometheus server

 * `FILE: {{ playbook_dir }}/playbook.yml`